learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 > comes in after a period of inactivity.

-This means that, when you try to navigate to your app in the browser, it might take a while to load — in our testing, it was often longer than 30 seconds, and sometimes quite a bit longer!
+This means that, when you try to navigate to your app in the browser, it might take a while to load.

 ### Free PostgreSQL Databases